Are video games bad for your health?

 The takeaway

 Many health problems can occur when you play video games for an extended or excessive amount of time.
-Like many activities, indulging video games and other digital activities should be done in moderation.
-At the very least, they should be done with protection such as computer glasses, proper lighting and a healthy mindset.
+Like many activities, indulging in video games and other digital activities should be done in moderation.
+At the very least, they should be done with protection, such as computer glasses, proper lighting and a healthy mindset.

 Despite the complications (dry eyes, poor sleep, joint pain and more), video games can improve some aspects of your life.
 This may include improving your social and cognitive skills with strategy and multiplayer games.
-Children with vision disorders such as amblyopia can also benefit from iPad games that work to train the eyes and improve visual acuity.
+Children with vision disorders, such as amblyopia, can also benefit from iPad games that work to train the eyes and improve visual acuity.

 For an optimal balance between your health and your video game consumption, check in with yourself and take a step back when needed.
 And don’t forget to get your vision checked every year to ensure any focusing issues are corrected.
 Finally, self-monitor your physical and mental health both on and off the screen.